Quotients of buildings by groups acting freely on chambers: Covering Theory of -Weyl Graphs

 \begin{proof} Since $\pi_R=\go \circ \pi_H$, then $\go$ must be the map such that for chambers,

 and for edges,

-This is well defined because $\pi_R$ is constant on $H$-orbits.
+This is well-defined because $\pi_R$ is constant on $H$-orbits.
 Also, $\go$ is bijective on chambers and edges by the definition of $H$.
 Then $\go$ is an isomorphism of Weyl data by the same arguments as those in the proof of \autoref{prop:campatcoverings}. \end{proof}